“Build vs. buy” is the wrong question

 "We already have agents running on our warehouse."

-Those agents are handling individual tasks, like sending an email, updating a record, or scoring a lead.
+Those agents are handling individual tasks, like sending an email, updating a record, scoring a lead.
 That's valuable, but it's a different problem than orchestrating an entire revenue motion.
-A full sales cycle involves dozens of decisions across months, from which accounts to prioritize this week to when to reach out, how to adapt when a deal goes quiet, or what to do differently at renewal.
-Task agents handle one step at a time, while process orchestration handles the whole sequence, and it's where the actual revenue impact shows up.
-Most internal builds reach the former.
-Very few reach the latter.
+A full sales cycle involves dozens of decisions across months: which accounts to prioritize this week, when to reach out, how to adapt when a deal goes quiet, what to do differently at renewal.
+Task agents handle one step at a time.
+Orchestration handles the whole sequence, and it's where the actual revenue impact shows up.
+Most internal builds reach the former, while few reach the latter.

 "We're already committed to another vendor and they're building agents."

-The meaningful difference between other platforms and Rox isn't the agent, but what the agent can see.
+The meaningful difference with Rox isn't the agent, but what the agent can see.
 Agents built on top of a CRM work from whatever data has been manually entered or synced into that system, which is often incomplete and sometimes weeks out of date.
-Agents built on warehouse-native context work from the full picture: product usage, billing, emails, call transcripts, third-party signals, all in one place and updated continuously.
+Agents built on a foundation that unifies everything work from the full picture (product usage, billing, emails, call transcripts, outside signals, all connected and kept current).
 What an agent can do is limited by what it knows.
-The context layer is the more important question.
+The data foundation is the more important question.

 "We tried an AI vendor before and it didn't work."

-Most early AI tools in the revenue space were built model-first: pick a capable model, give it some data, and hope the outputs are useful.
-The outputs weren't, because the data layer underneath was incomplete.
+Most early AI tools in the revenue space led with the model: pick a capable one, give it some data, and hope the answers are useful.
+They weren't, because the data underneath was incomplete.
 The model could write a coherent email but had no reliable way to know whether this account was about to churn, the champion had gone cold, or a competitor had just moved in.
-The model got blamed, when the real gap was the context.
+The model got blamed, when the real gap was the foundation.

 Similar Articles